LarsSchy/SMAC-M/README.md

 Disclaimer: The package has only been tested with Swedish S57 sofar.
 The displayed chart are only intended to be used for planning, not navigation.
+The package has been tested on linux Debian 8.

 Usage